api-platform/docs/tutorial/api.md

 Then, if you do not already have Docker on your computer, [it's the right time to install it](https://www.docker.com/products/overview#/install_the_platform).

 Open a terminal, and navigate to the directory containing your project skeleton.
-Then, run the following command to start the Apache and the MySQL servers using [Docker Compose](https://docs.docker.com/compose/):
+Then, run the following command to start Apache and MySQL using [Docker Compose](https://docs.docker.com/compose/):

     $ docker-compose up